north-numerical-computing/mixed-precision-sylvester/README.md

 ## Dependencies

-The code requires MATLAB R2022b or newer.
+The code was developed and tested in MATLAB R2022b.
 To run the code, the following MATLAB toolboxes need to be installed:

 - [Anymatrix](https://github.com/north-numerical-computing/anymatrix)
 - [CPFloat: Custom-Precision Floating-Point numbers](github.com/north-numerical-computing/cpfloat)